-Board of Directors, 2016-2017
+Board of Directors, 2019-2020

-Jan Kaufman, Alumni Parent
+Jan Kaufman, President, Alumni Parent

 Jan is Director of Health Promotion at Washington and Lee University.
 She has a Masters Degree in Public Health from the University of North Carolina at Chapel Hill with a specialty in Health and Human Behavior.
 Jan has been involved with WCM since her early years in Lexington and is the proud parent of two early graduates, Allyson who is now 29 and Ben, 27.
 Jan’s husband, Art Goldsmith was instrumental in the initial renovation of the Schillington House and served on the board for many years.
 Jan is thrilled to serve on the WCM board, to see the school thrive and continue to be an educational resource for so many families in Rockbridge County.